laybaashahidd9/pawFin/README.md

 ## **Please Note: This Project Is Designed for Laptop Screens**
 Kindly be aware that this project is optimized for laptop screens and is not responsive for mobile or tablet devices.
 The development of this project was carried out during an internship, and as the internship period has come to an end, further enhancements may not be applied.

-## Installation
-Follow these steps to set up the project locally:

-1. Clone the repository: `git clone https://github.com/KaShiekzmi/PawFinds-A-Pet-Adoption-System-MERN-Stack-Portfolio-with-Admin-Panel.git`
-2. Install dependencies: `npm install`
-3. Create a `.env` file in server with `mongooseURL` variable set to your MongoDB connection URL in the format `mongooseURL=mongodb://username:password@host:port/database_name`.
-4. Run the server: `nodemon server` runs the server using nodemon, a tool that enhances the development experience by automatically restarting the server on file changes.
-5. `npm start` to start front end.

 ### Additional Notes
 - Ensure you have Node.js and npm installed on your machine.